monome/docs/grid/grid-norns.md

 ## community scripts selections

-After you [learn how to import apps into your norns](/docs/norns/maiden), here are a few starting points for exploring grid + norns.
+After you [learn how to import apps into your norns](/docs/norns/maiden), here are a few starting points for exploring grid and norns.

 - [bistro](https://llllllll.co/t/bistro/45349): a “press cafe” remake (based on [the Max/MSP patch](https://www.youtube.com/watch?v=kj7YScVp_a8) originally by `@stretta`)
 - [arcologies](https://llllllll.co/t/arcologies/35752): an interactive environment for designing 2d sound arcologies
 - [buoys](https://llllllll.co/t/buoys-v1-2-0/37639): tidal influencer/activator/lightshow
 - [loom](https://llllllll.co/t/loom/21091): surprisingly controllable generative sequencer -- notes are played when threads moving across the X and Y axis collide
-- [mlr](https://llllllll.co/t/mlr-norns/21145): the original live sample-cutting platform -- load samples or record live audio, then re-pitch + chop + record gestures
+- [mlr](https://llllllll.co/t/mlr-norns/21145): the original live sample-cutting platform -- load samples or record live audio, then re-pitch and chop and record gestures

 Check out the `grid` tag on [norns.community](https://norns.community/t/grid) for many more.